vaughantay/roguelove/README.md

   * Tutorial system.
   * Animated effects and creatures.
 * Miscellaneous:
+  * Customizable NPC AI enabling a range of behaviors.
+For example, ranged creatures prefering to keep a distance, creatures moving between patrol points or guarding certain areas, creatures with varying degrees of aggression and fear.
+NPC behavior also interacts with the faction system mentioned above.
   * Many game features are customizable and optional.
 For example, you don't have to have crafting (or even items) in the game, can disable species/class selection, bosses, etc.
   * Map features can have "actions" attached to them.
-  * Many types of content can have "tags" attached to them, which are used to dynamically determine where that content can be used, rather than having to explictly define what items/creatures/etc are available in places.
+  * Many types of content can have "tags" attached to them, which are used to dynamically determine where that content can be used, rather than having to explictly define what items/creatures/etc are available where.
   * Lighting system.
 Entire maps can be lit or unlit.
-Map features can cast light in unlit maps.
+Map features, creatures, projectiles, and items can cast light in unlit maps.

 [Incomplete guide to using the Roguelove engine](https://docs.google.com/document/d/1bJmuokbK8Xtd2P9K8KRQRSeGdHd78HGKuOKaZltCoE4/edit?usp=sharing)